gorodion/pycv/README.md

-# pycv: Pythonic OpenCV to speed up your computer vision research
+# cv3: Pythonic OpenCV to speed up your computer vision research

 ## Principles
 - Solve more important tasks than writing extra code